 The EPDs of the Successful Offeror will be returned once the work has been determined to be finally complete and the Successful Offeror has been notified in writing of the determination of Final Acceptance in accordance with RFP Part 4, Section 6.6.
 This release is contingent upon notification from the Department's Project Manager to the Department's Alternative Project Delivery (APD) Division that the Final Application for payment has been submitted by the Successful Offeror in accordance with RFP Part 4, Section 6.6.3.
 Upon receipt of this notification, APD Division shall contact the Escrow Agent and authorize release of the EPDs.
-The Escrow Agent shall then contact and coordinate with the Successful Offeror for the transfer of the EPDs at a mutually convenient time at the expense of the Successful Offeror, as applicable.
+The Escrow Agent shall then contact and coordinate with the Successful Offeror, as applicable.